Relintai/pandemonium_engine_docs/usage/3d/spatial_material.md

 ~~~~~~~~~~

 Normal mapping allows you to set a texture that represents finer shape detail.
 This does not modify geometry, only the incident angle for light.
-In Godot,
+In Pandemonium,
 only the red and green channels of normal maps are used for better compression
 and wider compatibility.